-Sumo Logic Live Tail allows developers and IT ops to see a real-time live feed of log events associated with a Source or Collector, which you can use as a tool for development and troubleshooting.
+Use Live Tail to see a real-time feed of log events associated with a Source or Collector.
+These live feeds can help you with development and troubleshooting.

-The Live Tail user interface mimics the output of the command line command
+Live Tail mimics the output of the command line command

 tail -f with a solid black background and easy to read white text.
-It provides all log messages as they come in, with low latency.
-Because messages are displayed in Live Tail as they come in, they are not sorted as they are with Search.
+You can see all log messages as they come in, with low latency, but they are not sorted as they are with Search.

 You can start a Live Tail session using the following metadata categories: